Miinjiin/Data_Mining/Exercise 3/ECO-395M-exercise-3.md

 from the original data, predictions and residuals using the model.
 In plotting the figures, we first used `ggmap` to import the map of the state of California.
-We can see that the actual median values are the highest around San Francisco and Los Angeles areas.
+We can see that the actual median values are the highest around San Francisco and Los Angeles areas, indicated by the lighter blue colors.
 Our prediction using random forest is pretty accurate, and the residuals are small.

 **Plot A:**

 ![](ECO-395M-exercise-3_files/figure-markdown_strict/problem%204ggmap-1.png)

 **Plot B:**

 ![](ECO-395M-exercise-3_files/figure-markdown_strict/problem%204plot2-1.png)

 **Plot C:**

 ![](ECO-395M-exercise-3_files/figure-markdown_strict/problem%204plot3-1.png)